Hot Creek Geothermal Area

 • Turn northwest onto Whitmore Tubs Road and drive 2.7 miles to Hot Creek Hatchery Road

-• Turn left onto Hot Creek Hatchery Road and continue 1 mile to the destination on the right.
+• Turn left onto Hot Creek Hatchery Road and continue 1 mile to the destination on your right.

 GPS: N 37°39.677' W 118°49.626' | 37.66119, -118.8274